wlmqpsc/wply/docs/02howtodeploy.md

 - MariaDB 10.3 or later
 - MariaDB backup

-MariaDB after `10.11.1` can or later can listen on more than one address. if some service on host need to use DB you can install it without set firewall.
+MariaDB after `10.11.1` or later can listen on more than one address. if some service on host need to use DB you can install it without set firewall.

 ### Install docker